ConvincibleMedia/ruby-gem-key_dial/README.md

 array.call(1, :b, 0) #=> nil (i.e. array[1][:b][0] doesn't exist)
 ```

+You can `call` on any Hash, Array or Struct after requiring this gem.

-Note that KeyDial does not treat strings as arrays (like `dig()`).
+Note that KeyDial does not treat strings as arrays.
 Trying to access a key on a string will return nil or your default.
+(This is also how `dig()` works.)

 ### Use key access syntax (allows default return value)